 Eye mask – I love the Simple ‘Brightening Under eye Hydrogel mask’

 That is it my loves in regards to post postpartum skin and how to take care of it.
-I really hope this post pregnancy skin care routine helps you if you’re struggling with any if the problems mentioned above.
+I really hope this post pregnancy skin care routine helps you if you’re struggling with any of the problems mentioned above.
 Maybe you have a top tip you’d like to share with us?
 If you do Let us know in the comments below.
-Or if you have a query don’t hesitate to leave it also.
+Or if you have a query don’t hesitate to leave it in the comments or on our Facebook.
 I will update this post in a couple of weeks to see if the new routine is working for me.

 Lots of Love,